AndresMarcelo7/AYGO_Documentation_AI_Chat/README.md

 - [Project-AI-ElasticSearch](Project-AI-ElasticSearch): Indexer Project (Data Loading) for Elasticsearch vector database.
 - [Project-AI-Pinecone](Project-AI-Pinecone): Indexer Project (Data Loading) for Pinecone vector database.
 - [ChatApiLambda](ChatApiLambda): AWS Lambda API protected with Cognito to establish conversations with Elasticsearch and Pinecone databases.
+- [Project-AI-LoadData](Project-AI-LoadData): python script to load md files from a github organization to a s3 bucket
 - [AYGO-Project-Chat.postman_collection.json](AYGO-Project-Chat.postman_collection.json): Postman collection for making requests to the deployed API with Api Gateway.

 Each directory contains a README.MD detailing the objective of each and how to implement it locally.